topo-gps/ios-manual/en/waypoints/waypoint_details.rst

    *The waypoint details screen of the waypoint ‘Stonehenge’.*

+On the top right of the waypoint details screen you find a map icon with a slash.
+If you tap this button, the waypoint will be removed from the main map.
+If the waypoint is not loaded on the map, a map icon withouth a slash is shown.
+If you tap that icon, the waypoint will be loaded on the map and you will return to the main map.

 The waypoint details screen contains information about the waypoint, such as the title and the coordinates.
 If available you can also find here a description, photos, a phone number and/or an URL.